rhshah/postprocessing_variant_calls/README.md

 conda activate vardict
 ```

-### Update Lock file
+#### Update Lock file

-Updating lock file will ensure dependencies like Poetry and PyVcf are not removed
+Update lock file will ensure dependencies like Poetry and PyVcf are not removed
 ```bash
 poetry lock --no-update
 ```